Partner with King's Career Centre

 - Business and Computing Science: Witty Sandle, Career and Vocational Counsellor

 - Micah Certificate in Justice and Development: Jonathan Nicolai-deKoning, Micah Centre Program Director

 - Education-Elementary and Secondary: Helen Steinke, Education Coordinator

 Community Engaged Research

-Are you a non-profit organisation or community group with research proposals and ideas?
-Learn about King’s Community Engaged Research program to get details on how you can partner with King’s or contact Heidi Walker, Community Engaged Research Program Manager.
+Are you a non-profit organization or community group with research proposals and ideas?
+Learn about King’s Community Engaged Research program to get details on how you can partner with King’s or contact Elim Ng, Community Engaged Research Program Manager.